Skip to main content

 It’s undeniable that plastic waste is a massive global problem, and it’s quite astonishing that this material has made such a mark on our planet in such a short amount of time.
 This is largely due to the fact that one plastic bottle can take over 450 years to decompose.

 Plastic is a relatively young synthetic material—its mass production began only 150 years ago.
 Since then, so many different factors and events have shaped plastic’s journey.
-From World War II to the rise of Tupperware and plastic grocery bags, we’ve arrived at a time when plastic production has grown to 380 million tons per year.
+From World War II to the rise of single-use packaging and plastic grocery bags, we’ve arrived at a time when plastic production has grown to 380 million tons per year.

 This should give us some hope that something that got out of hand so quickly can be reigned in quickly too.
 So, what can we do to be part of the solution to plastic pollution?